thepeterstone/docs/pages/doc/proxies_configuring.md

 histogramDistAccumulatorPersisted
 --->

-You can configure proxies using a configuration file, and you can perform advanced installation management such as installing proxies in a container.
+Even without additional customization the Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
+If needed, you can customize your proxy.

+* **Proxy configuration properties** allow you to changing how the proxy processes your data.
+For example, you can change ports or perform other advanced installation management.
-In addition to the proxy configuration properties discussed here you can also use [proxy preprocessor rules](proxies_preprocessor_rules.html).
-These rules allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.
+* **[Proxy preprocessor rules](proxies_preprocessor_rules.html** allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.

-## Proxy Configuration Properties

-The main Wavefront proxy configuration file is maintained in `<wavefront_config_path>/wavefront.conf` (`<wf_config_path>/wavefront.conf`).
-The configuration file offers many options for changing how the proxy processes your data.
-There are optional configuration files for [rewriting metrics](proxies_preprocessor_rules.html) and parsing [log data](integrations_log_data.html#configuring-the-wavefront-proxy-to-ingest-log-data).
-The default values work well in many cases, but you can adjust them as needed.
-After changing a configuration option, [restart the proxy service](proxies_installing.html#starting-and-stopping-a-proxy).

 <a name="paths">
-### Proxy Configuration File Paths
+## Proxy File Paths

-By default, the configuration file is installed in the following locations.
+By default, proxy files are installed in the following locations.

-- `<wavefront_config_path>`
+- **Configuration properties**: `<wavefront_config_path>`
   - Linux - `/etc/wavefront/wavefront-proxy`
   - Mac - `/usr/local/etc/wavefront/wavefront-proxy`
   - Windows - `C:\Program Files (x86)\Wavefront\conf`
-- `<wavefront_log_path>`
+- **Parse [log data](integrations_log_data.html#configuring-the-wavefront-proxy-to-ingest-log-data)**: `<wavefront_log_path>`
   - Linux - `/var/log/wavefront`
   - Mac - `/usr/local/var/log/wavefront`
   - Windows - `C:\Program Files (x86)\Wavefront`